mkobuolys/flutter_deck/doc/website/source/get-started.md

 ## Hello flutter_deck!

-Use `FlutterDeckApp` as your slide deck's root widget and pass a list of `FlutterDeckSlideWidget` widgets to it:
+Use `FlutterDeckApp` as your slide deck's root widget and pass a list of widgets as slides:

 ```dart
 void main() {